jarmokivekas/tuamk-thesis/doc/overview.md

 # Materials and Methods

+A radio spectrum monitoring system was implemented using an NI USRP as the antenna interface.
+The application logic the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-souce GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.

 ## The Universal Software Defined Radio Peripheral

 The USRP is a platform that is designed for research applications